Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ## Subqueries

-1. Consider using `APPLY` instead of a subqueries to improve readability.
-Use `CROSS APPLY` for (inner) JOINS and `OUTER APPLY` for LEFT JOINS.
+1. Consider using `apply` instead of a subqueries to improve readability.
+Use `cross apply` for (inner) joins and `outer apply` for left joins.
-1. Indent subqueries relative to the opening parentheses in SELECT statements or to the `APPLY` keyword, using a multiple of 4 spaces.
+1. Indent subqueries relative to the opening parenthesis or the `apply` keyword, using a multiple of 4 spaces.
-1. Align the opening and closing parentheses in SELECT statements.
+1. Align the closing parentheses `)` with the opening parentheses `(`.

 ### Example subquery in SELECT

-> Use OUTER APPLY instead
+> 💡 Use OUTER APPLY instead

 ```sql
 select